thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

   )
 ```

+Zooming out, you can see what we have here is a called a "class"...

+A class in the context of programming is a blueprint for creating things.

+To use another cooking analogy...

+Imagine a recipe for making an amazing dish.
+The recipe tells us the ingredients and steps needed to make the dish, but it’s not the actual dish - it's just the instructions for how to make it.

+Similarly, a "class" defines the ingredients (or components) of code.
+When we pass a class to the interpreter of a particular programming language, for example the Python interpreter, we get runnable code that is based on the blueprint outlined in the class

-And zooming out, we can see that we're designing our crew to consist of 2 agents (gw & tj)
+So, in this class, we can see we're designing our crew to consist of 2 agents (gw & tj)

 ## Let's try running our crew again

-- Now that we've defined our agents let's try running them again...
+- Now that we've defined the details of the agents in our crew, let's try running them again...

 - `python src/our_crew_of_agents/main.py`